RoboticInsomnia/Introduction-to-.NET/README.md

 # Sharp as the letter C.

 Learning the framework .NET while working with the programming language of C#.
-While going through the .NET tutorial, we learned how to create a Hello World program as well.
+While going through the .NET tutorial, we learned how to create a Hello World console application.

 #### What is .NET?